ExploringLies/lies-have-short-legs/docs/index.md

 ## Number of statements per speaker

 <!-- <a data-fancybox="gallery" href="images/label_counts_overall.png"><img src="images/label_counts_overall.png"></a> -->

-**TODO:**
-People are not equal when we consider the number of statements recorded and assessed by politifact.
-Two president appear at the top of the list: Donald Trump with **639** statements and Barac Obama with **619** satements.
-3rd place comes to Hillary Clinton, who was First Lady of U.S. and senator.
+The number of statements per speaker is not uniform.
+For example the two last presidents president appear at the top of the list: Donald Trump with **639** statements and Barack Obama with **619** statements.
+3rd place comes to Hillary Clinton, who was First Lady, a senator and a presidential candidate.
 In the top 10 we have people having more than **100** statements.
 This number decreases drastically for the remaining **300** other people.

 ## The evolution of lies during time?

 <a data-fancybox="gallery" href="images/statement_years_count.png"><img src="images/statement_years_count.png"></a>
-**TODO:**

 Variations of number of lies is visible across the years.
-At the beginning of politifact lies are the rarest with 250 lies in 2007.
+At the beginning of PolitiFact lies are the rarest with 250 lies in 2007.
 This also corresponds to a lower total number of statements.
-Moreover, 2 peaks can be observed.
+Moreover, two peaks can be observed.
 The first one occurs in 2012 with 2000 lies and the second one occurs in 2016 with 1800 lies.
 Both peaks correspond to U.S. presidential elections when politics are at their peak of activity.

 ## Who are the biggest liars (people/groups/context)

-**TODO:**
-We consider as big liar a person who is reported to lie often with respect to the politifacts data gathered.
-The biggest liar is the U.S. president Donald Trump with **92 pants** on fire statements.
-It corresponds to **14%** of its recorded statements.
-Michele Barman has a even higher pants on fire percentage of **26%** for **16** pants on fire.
+We consider as big liar a person who is reported to lie often with respect to the PolitiFacts data gathered.
+Under these conditions the biggest liar is the current U.S. president Donald Trump with **92 pants on fire** statements.
+It corresponds to **14%** of his recorded statements.
+Michele Barman has a even higher pants on fire percentage of **26%** for a total of **16** pants on fire statements.
 She is a member of the Republican Party and is a former member of the United States House of Representatives.
-Other politicians as Mitt Romney, Rick Perry or Newt Gingrich have between 10 and 15 pants on fire.
-The former U.S. president Barac Obama has **9** pants on fire, but it represents a proportion of pants on fire **10** times lower than for Donald Trump.
+Other politicians worth mentioning are Mitt Romney, Rick Perry or Newt Gingrich with 10 to 15 pants on fire statements.
+The former U.S.  president Barack Obama has **9** pants on fire, but it represents a proportion of an order of magnitude lower than for Donald Trump.

-## Do politicians coming from different states lie more?
-**TODO:**

 ## When do they lie?

 ### Top lying year is ...
-Let's find out during which year the number of false statements was the biggest.

-First, let's see the total count distribution of statements over the years.
+The total distribution of statements over the years:

 <a data-fancybox="gallery" href="images/statement_month_count.png"><img src="images/statement_month_count.png"></a>

-From the plot we can notice that the biggest number of statements from this dataset was collected during 2012.
-We can also notice a small oscillation in the counts where 2012, 2014, 2016 represent also local minima.
-This can probably be explained by the fact that the elections were during that years.
+From the plot we observe that the biggest number of statements from this dataset was collected during 2012.
+Small oscillation in the years 2012, 2014, 2016 represent also local maxima, which can be explained by the occurrence of elections were held in these years.

-Now, let's see the count of statements divided into groups based on label.
+Looking at the distribution of rulings for each year:

 <a data-fancybox="gallery" href="images/statement_years_count_with_labels.png"><img src="images/statement_years_count_with_labels.png"></a>

-From this plot we can notice that statements labeled with _Pants on Fire_ label had the highest count in 2017.
-On the other hand, the number of _True_ statements was the highest during 2011.
-Please note that this is only the count of statements, and it does not mean that plititians lied the most during 2017.
+From this plot we can notice that statements ruled as _pants on fire_ had the highest count in 2017.
+On the other hand, the number of _true_ statements was the highest during 2011.
+Please note that this is only the count of statements, and it does not mean that politicians lied the most during 2017, as we don't know the total number of statements made.

 Therefore, let's see the proportion:

 <a data-fancybox="gallery" href="images/statement_years_count_percentage.png"><img src="images/statement_years_count_percentage.png"></a>

 From the plot we can notice that statements collected during the 2000 and 2002 were all negative/false ones.
-However, the number of collected statements in that period is neglectable, so we wont discuss about it.
+However, the number of collected statements in that period is neglectable.

-From the plot we can see that the biggest proportion of false statements was during 2012, around **58.54**.
+We also notice that the biggest proportion of false statements was during 2012, around **58.54**.
 On the contrary, we can see that during 2007, the proportion percentage of positive/true statements was greater than the percentage of negative/false statements, around **47.79**.

 Let's also see it normalized: